line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/predicates.md

 ### All or Any

-Appending `all` and `any` to the end of the function name allows you to use All and Any operators on a subquery.
+Append `all` and `any` at the end of the function name to use All and Any operators on subqueries.

 ```kotlin
 val query = jpql {